Vyndicta/Celestial/docs/celestial-accelerator-docs/FPGA.md

 ## Performance and Resource Utilization

-The following table summarizes the key metrics from the implementation:
+In terms of LUT utilization:

 | Version             | Effective Frequency (MHz) | Total LUT Utilization | Logic LUT Utilization |
 | ------------------- | ------------------------- | --------------------- | --------------------- |
 | Baseline            | 75.0                      | 42,852                | 39,707                |
 | With Accelerator    | 16.7                      | 102,810               | 99,661                |

 ### Analysis

-- The introduction of the accelerator leads to a significant increase in LUT utilization, as expected.
+- The introduction of the accelerator leads to a higher increase in LUT utilization than expected.
+This is because the ^-3/2 module seems to have one slow step, which forces heavy optimization during the PnR flow.
+This leads to extremely high utilization, which could probably be greatly reduced with some investigation.
 - The maximum operating frequency is reduced by a factor of approximately 4.4x (from 75.0 MHz to 16.7 MHz).
-The critical path was identified in the buffer register of the fast negative three-half algorithm ($x^{-3/2}$).
+The critical path is in the buffer register of the fast negative three-half algorithm ($x^{-3/2}$).
+Once again, some investigation would likely be able to increase drastically this frequency.
-- Despite the frequency reduction, the accelerator provides a **626% speed-up** for a 2-body simulation.
-This significant performance gain compensates for the lower clock speed, even in this worst-case scenario.
+- Despite this frequency reduction, the accelerator provides a **626% speed-up** for a 2-body simulation at iso frequency.
+This significant performance gain compensates for the lower clock speed, meaning that the accelerator outperforms a pure software implementation, even in this worst-case scenario (2 bodies).

 ## Sub-module Utilization